Avantgarde95/PySIC/README.md

 I just created this to study about implementing a programming language, but you can play with this freely if you want :)

-- Latest version : 1.0
+- Current version : 1.1

 - Usage : python pysic.py YourSourceFile.psc